Eco Neato (Eric Talaska) - Visitor Welcome Intro

 What do I do for entertainment and with my free time?
 I go to dog parks and interact with others and their dogs since losing mine.
 I spend a lot of time watching science, etc. videos online.
 It takes a lot of time to maintain and keep the van clean inside and out.

 Do I get lonely?
 Yes, especially since losing my service dog; only interested in rare like minded, smart and clean friends.

 Am I Willing to Meet Strangers?
 Yes.
 No smoking, heavy drinking or controlled substances.
 I have tried making friends online (Facebook groups, etc.) only to be overwhelmed with malicious trolls.
-I have tried to make friends in person, but they quit keeping in touch.
+I'm kind of weird in the sense that I don't eat or drink in restaurants.
+I also try to restrict myself to like-minded people who are well educated and thus share the same concerns about environmental issues.

 How Do I Entertain / Keep Guests Comfortable?